gradle/gradle/design-docs/features/composite-build/tooling-api/define-composite.md

-## Tooling client provides model for "composite" with one multi-project participant
+## Tooling Client specifies builds that make up a composite

 ### Overview

-- This story provides an API for retrieving an aggregate model (single type from multiple projects) through the TAPI.
+- This story provides an API for defining a `GradleConnection`, which represents a single connection to a set of Gradle builds.
-- With the existing `ProjectConnection` API, aggregation must be done on the client side or a model type must be a `HierarchicalElement` (only works for multi-project builds).
-- It will only support retrieving models for `EclipseProject`.
-Later stories add support for `ProjectPublications`, and eventually any model type should be able to be aggregated from a composite build.
+- Later stories use this API for retrieving tooling models and executing tasks.

 ### API

-To support Eclipse import, only a constrained composite connection API is required.

-    abstract class GradleConnector { // existing class static GradleConnection.Builder newGradleConnectionBuilder()
-    }

-    // See code in 'composite-build/src'

-    // Usage:
+    GradleConnection.Builder builder = GradleConnector.newGradleConnectionBuilder();

+    builder.useGradleUserHomeDir(gradleUserHome);

-    GradleBuild build = GradleConnector.newParticipant(new File ("path/to/root"))
+    GradleBuild participant1 = GradleConnector.newGradleBuildBuilder()
+        .forProjectDirectory(projectDir)
+        .useInstallation(gradleHome)
+        .create();
+    builder.addBuild(participant1);

-        .useGradleDistribution("2.11").create(); //or URI or File or don't specify to use the wrapper GradleConnection connection = GradleConnector.newGradleConnectionBuilder()
+    GradleConnection connection = builder.build();
-        .addBuild(build)
-        .build()

-    // Using blocking call
-    Set<EclipseProject> projects = connection.getModels(EclipseProject.class)
-    for (EclipseProject project : projects) {
-        // do something with EclipseProject model
-    }

-    // Using CompositeModelBuilder
-    CompositeModelBuilder<Set<EclipseProject>> modelBuilder = connection.models(EclipseProject.class)
-        //can set participant-specific arguments
-        .setJavaHome(build, new File(...));
-        .setJvmArguments(build, "-Xmx512m", ...)
-        .withArguments(build, "-PmySpecialFeature", ...)
-    Set<EclipseProject> projects = modelBuilder.get()

-    // using result handler
-    // or connection.getModels(EclipseProject.class, ...)
-    modelBuilder.get(new ResultHandler<Set<EclipseProject>>() {
-        @Override
-        public void onComplete(Set<EclipseProject> result) {
-            // handle complete result set
-        }

-        @Override
-        public void onFailure(GradleConnectionException failure) {
-            // handle failures
-        }
-    })

 ### Implementation notes

-- Implement `GradleConnection` on top of existing Tooling API client
+- Implementation `GradleConnection` on top of existing Tooling API client
 - Create `ProjectConnection` instance for the participant
 - Delegate calls to the participant's `ProjectConnection`
     - Optimize for `EclipseProject`: open a single connection and traverse hierarchy